calebjessie/LushTurts/README.md

 ## Todos
-* [ ] Update turtle status every rednet message maybe
+* [ ] Update turtle status every rednet message maybe Need to update when we set status or deliver chunk coords In terms of the turtle location, updating every move would be dumb so we'll limit it to the assigned chunk
 * [ ] Dynamically generate turtle names on first boot
 * [ ] Rewrite nextMine() function for spiral
 * [ ] Possibly improve resolution of pixel art